loading

 To celebrate the next phase of the REBELS NEVER DIE world tour, Hardwell closed 2022 with a special DELUXE EDITION of the REBELS NEVER DIE album.
 Featuring reworks of classic tracks ‘SPACEMAN', 'RETROGRADE' and 'BIG ROOM NEVER DIES', Hardwell's classic collab with Blasterjaxx and Mitch Crown.
 The DELUXE EDITION also includes a brand-new track called 'OH GOSH' and an epic mashup of ‘F*CKING SOCIETY’ versus Metallica's 'NOTHING ELSE MATTERS'.

-On the road, 2023 has already seen Hardwell perform at the Ultra Music Festival in Miami and Melbourne before playing shows in Thailand and Bali, with an exclusive headline appearance at the Formula 1 Azerbaijan Grand Prix 2023 in Baku.
-In addition, his touring schedule took in a run of shows across North America at venues like Chicago's TAO nightclub, The Harbour Convention Centre in Vancouver, and New York's colossal hotspot, The Brooklyn Mirage.
-Hardwell has also made headline slots at festivals such as Parookaville, Balaton Sounds, Dreambeach Mysteryland, and Tomorrowland, to name just a few.
+Touring globally in 2023, Hardwell took his sound to Ultra Music Festival in Miami and Melbourne before playing shows in Thailand and Bali.
+Found himself performing an exclusive headline slot at the Formula 1 Azerbaijan Grand Prix 2023 in Baku.
+In addition, his touring schedule swept up dates across North America at venues like New York's colossal hotspot, The Brooklyn Mirage, The Harbour Convention Centre in Vancouver, and Chicago's TAO nightclub.
+Whilst festival appearances included headline slots at Parookaville, Balaton Sounds, Dreambeach, Mysteryland, and Tomorrowland, to name just a few.
+He then closed out the year with shows at Thailand’s Neon Countdown Festival, India’s Sunburn Festival and China’s Storm Festival for New Year’s Eve.

 "I hate to be caught up in one particular genre.
 I always try to make music I love to play out.
 I don't consider myself a mainstream artist, techno, or big room artist, I consider myself Hardwell, and this is what Hardwell is.
 If it's not a genre, it's not a genre; it's just me."